Message Passing-Based Joint Channel Estimation and Signal Detection for OTFS with Superimposed Pilots

 \section{Conclusion}

 In this paper, we have investigated the issue of joint channel estimation and signal detection in OTFS systems with SP to achieve high transmission efficiency.
 To address the high computational complexity issue of the existing receiver, we proposed a new receiver called the SP-DD receiver, leveraging the message-passing techniques.
 It is shown that the SP-DD receiver delivers similar performance with drastically reduced complexity.
-To facilitate the CE in the proposed receiver, the pilot signal is designed to achieve pilot power concentration in the frequency domain, leading to the SP-DD-D receiver.
-It is shown that SP-DD-D can effectively reduce the power of pilot signals without almost loss of CE accuracy.
-Extensive simulation results demonstrate the superiority of the proposed receivers.
+To facilitate CE in the proposed receiver, the pilot signal is designed to achieve pilot power concentration in the frequency domain, leading to the SP-DD-D receiver.
+It is shown that SP-DD-D can reduce the power of the pilot signal and the PAPR of the signal.
+Extensive simulation results demonstrate the superiority of the proposed receiver.